turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

 This emitter will emit continuous streams of particles with a set rate, with particles emitted in a specific direction in an optional combination of a flat angular spread, and a conical spread using either a uniform or normal distribution.

-Particles will be emitted from within a random radius of a position in either a flat disc or spherical spread with some distribution, with randomised lifetimes and speeds.
+Particles will be emitted from within a random radius of a position in either a flat disc or spherical spread with some distribution, with randomized lifetimes and speeds.

 **Prediction**